In 2014, my parents bought me a laptop with the following specifications:

 - 256GB SSD

 - Bluetooth Version 4.0

 At the time, it cost $779 plus $63.10 in tax, so $842.10 in total.
 It lasted me through high school, most of college, and continues to work great today.
 In 2019, I bought a new laptop with 16GB RAM and 512GB SSD, but I can still use this one to work and play video games.

-So, how do you choose a laptop that will last?
+So, how do we choose a laptop that lasts?